bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/components-and-references.md

 Both of those conditions are actually the same but using different expression types.
 The first uses a simple expression, while the second uses JSONPath to extract the status from the response body.

-Learn more about success and failure actions in the [Success and Failure](_guides/arazzo/specification/v1.0/understanding-structure/success-and-failure.md) guide.
+Learn more about success and failure actions in the [Success and failure](_guides/arazzo/specification/v1.0/understanding-structure/success-and-failure.md) guide.

-### Failure Actions
+### Failure actions

 Failure actions define reusable actions to take when a step fails.